A complete guide to understanding, monitoring and fixing network packet loss

 Diagnosing and fixing packet loss

 Everyone has experienced packet loss in voice calls.
 This is where comprehensive network monitoring and troubleshooting comes into its own.
-Network monitoring can quickly and accurately diagnose and identify the root causes of the loss of data packets, such as in the following examples.
+Network monitoring can quickly and accurately diagnose and identify the root causes of the loss of data packets, such as in the following example:

 You may be on a call with a perfect connection to a server in Springfield, IL but then find you’re experiencing an exceptionally high loss of data packets when connecting to a server in Richmond, VA.
 This would indicate problems with the pipeline between your location and the server in Richmond.